Privacy Policy

 We retain your personal information for as long as necessary to fulfil the purposes for which it was collected, or as required by law:

-- Account and assessment data (including raw answers, computed percentiles, the norm version in use at the time of each assessment, and historical norm-version records from subsequent updates): Duration of your account plus 7 years after your last activity, for regulatory and audit purposes.
+- Account and assessment data (including raw answers, computed strength bands, validity verdicts, and the methodology version in use at the time of each assessment): Duration of your account plus 7 years after your last activity, for regulatory and audit purposes.

 - Contact form submissions: Duration of the business relationship plus 2 years.